gospel-desk/www.logstown.com/about/index.md

 I grew up in the Episcopal Church, and I studied Ancient Languages (with a minor in Biblical and Theological Studies) at Wheaton College.
 I helped launch the Anglican Church in North America.
-Then I tried to launch my own denomination, Christian Minimalism.
+Then I tried to start my own denomination, Christian Minimalism.
 Now here I am.
 Lord Jesus Christ, have mercy on me!